wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-archives.rst

 Visualizing the events on the dashboard
 ---------------------------------------

 You can use the **Discover** dashboard to view and query events stored in the Wazuh archives.

-Perform the following steps to view Wazuh archived events on the **Discover** dashboard.
+To create the indices and view them in the Wazuh dashboard, follow the steps below.

 Wazuh server
 ^^^^^^^^^^^^